Last Updated: April 15, 2019 10:48AM

 What’s one factor automotive companies should consider when picking an LSP?
 What advice do you have for automotive companies selecting an LSP?

 AW: Automotive companies should really consider getting everything from one source to keep their products and company in a cohesive bundle.
 We partner with many of our clients from the beginning—from scratch, in a way.
 We work with the divisions designing the car, building the car, then describing or marketing the car.
 This ensures the same terminology is used through the process.
 To have the greatest terminology reuse, the greatest savings, the greatest safety and consistency, automotive companies should choose one full-service LSP.

 Why do you think automotive companies choose Lionbridge as their LSP?

 AH: I think automotive companies, like industrial companies, choose Lionbridge in part because of the size of our company, our technology stack, and our worldwide reach.
 Our customers can already take for granted that we deliver excellent linguistic services.
 We coordinate a network of independent specialist translation resources, and we add value through project management.

 CB: And I think automotive companies are really focusing on IT software to solve their challenges, especially to streamline their software, because they are so big with so many stakeholders in different departments.
 Some of them are thinking of incorporating translation into their stack of software, like a translation management system (TMS).

 Some are so used to working with different agencies for different topics that a fragmented approach to vendor management is kind of in their DNA.
 But, as Andrzej notes, one supplier could help them with all the translations they need.
 We have so many expert translators that we can easily ramp up, allowing automotive companies to add new translations within a short period of time.
-Smaller agencies might not be able to do that.
+Smaller agencies aren’t able to do that.